canibanoglu/tango_with_django_book/chapters/bing_search.rst

 Exercises
 ---------
+Taking the basic Bing Search API function we added above as a baseline, try out the following exercises.

 * Add a main() function to the *bing_search.py* to test out the BING Search API  when you run *python bing_search.py*.
 * The main function should ask a user for a query (from the command line), and then issue the query to the BING API via the run_query method and print out the top ten results returned.
-		* Print out the rank, title and url for each result.
+* Print out the rank, title and URL for each result.